New announcement. Learn more

 Avoid alcohol, and keep caffeine and processed foods including refined sugar to a minimum, as these increase inflammation in your body and will reduce your body’s healing ability.

-It may be helpful to take supplements such as a good quality Multivitamin, Zinc, vitamin D, fish oils, calcium, and magnesium.
+It may be helpful to take supplements such as a good quality Multivitamin, Zinc, vitamin C, Vitamin D, fish oils, calcium, and magnesium.
 These are important for making healthy cells to help your body tissues heal.

 Active movements of your fingers into a gentle fist and open again, 4-5 times a day, roll your shoulders, bend your elbow if you can, and move your neck by turning it one way and then the other as if you are scanning the horizon.
 Relax one ear towards your shoulder, then the other.
 Encourage your thumb to move its full range of motion within the limitations of the cast.
 In a leg cast, wiggle your toes, and move your knee and hip joint a few times every hour if these are available to you.
 Just because one bone is broken doesn't mean the rest of you need to stop moving.
 Here is a link to some good shoulder mobility exercises